Paicines AVA: History

 The settlement at the modern location of Paicines was originally called "Tres Pinos," after a prominent grouping of three pine trees located on a nearby hill.
 By 1873 the Southern Pacific Railroad had been constructed to a point 5 mi north of the town to a point they called Tres Pinos station, causing much confusion.
 In 1874 the name of the town was changed to Grogan for three months before settling on Paicines, after the Paicine tribe.

 In 1873, California bandit Tiburcio Vásquez gained nationwide notoriety when he and his gang stole $2,200 from Snyder's Store in Tres Pinos.
 Three of the gang were killed, but Vásquez escaped.
 Posses began searching for Vásquez, and Governor Newton Booth placed a $1,000 reward on his head.
 Sheriff John H. Adams from Santa Clara County pursued the band to Southern California, but Vásquez escaped after a gunfight.

 Within a few years of the land grant to Castro, California became part of the United States.
 By 1865, when the deeds were perfected in Washington, DC, the Paicines Ranch was owned by Alexander Grogan, an Irish speculator.
 His was the first of five American families who have owned the ranch since that time.
 It was home to the largest shorthorn cattle herd in the country around 1900.

-The first grape vines were planted in the 1850's about the same time as Cienega Valley.
+The first grape vines were planted in the 1850s about the same time as Cienega Valley.
 In 1965, Almadén Vineyards had planted thousands of acres was one of the world's largest varietal vineyard providing bulk wine in the 1980s and 90s.
 The Paicines area has, for many years, provided a major supply of varietal grapes to the wineries for making Almadén's premium wines and was expanded to about 4500 acre consisting of approximately 17 different varieties of grapes.
 Almadén has been using Paicines on its labels since 1959.